Naiad Press: History

+Many other feminist publishers associated with the women in print movement operated as collectives, with non-hierarchical decision making, a reliance on volunteer and amateur labor, and a distaste for mainstream publishers, commercial interests, and traditional marketing strategies.
+Conversely, Naiad operated much like a traditional press, with paid staff, a hierarchical structure, and conventional marketing strategies.

 In addition to original writings, Naiad published out-of-print lesbian fiction, such as novels of Ann Bannon, Jane Rule and Gale Wilhelm and acquired rights and brought back into print poetry by Gertrude Stein and translations of poetry by Renee Vivien.
 Early book covers were designed by Tee Corinne.
 Naiad was credited with playing "a crucial role in bringing lesbian mysteries into prominence in the 1980s" by publishing award-winning series featuring detectives Kate Delafield, Carol Ashton, Caitlin Reece, Virginia Kelley and others.

 Authors Sarah Schulman and Patrick Califia were first published by Naiad Press.
 Its genre fiction authors included prolific and award-winning writers such as Katherine V. Forrest, Claire McNab and Karin Kallmaker.

-Naiad achieved national prominence in 1985 with its publication of Lesbian Nuns: Breaking Silence, for which it reportedly paid Rosemary Keefe Curb and Nancy Manahan $500,000.
+Naiad achieved national prominence in 1985 with its publication of Lesbian Nuns: Breaking Silence.
 The book was banned in Boston.
 The press also published other nonfiction work, such as The Lesbian Periodical Index, The Lesbian in Literature, and Staying Power: Long-Term Lesbian Couples.

 In 2002, Grier and McBride received the Pioneer Award from the Lambda Literary Foundation.
 On their retirement in 2003, Grier and McBride sold their current stock to Bella Books.
 Many Naiad Press authors transferred their contracts to Bella Books.

-The Naiad Press Collection at Gay and Lesbian Center of the SFPL
+Archives

-In 1992, Grier established the Naiad Press Collection at the James C. Hormel Gay and Lesbian Center of the San Francisco Public Library, completing delivery of their massive collection of memorabilia, lesbian and gay literature, including many classic lesbian pulp fiction titles in 1998.
-Correspondence in the collection includes exchanges with contracted authors as well as other literary luminaries and influences such as Dorothy Allison, Rita Mae Brown, Nancy Berreano of publishing houses Crossing and Firebrand, Andrea Dworkin, Audre Lorde, Sherry Thomas of Old Wives Tales feminist bookstore and Spinsters Ink, and background material on the establishment of the Women in Print Conferences which began in 1976 and are widely credited with creating the Feminist Bookstore Network.
+In 1992, Grier and McBride donated the Naiad Press Collection to the James C. Hormel LGBTQIA Center of the San Francisco Public Library.
+The collection contains correspondence, manuscripts, subject files, scrapbooks, and memorabilia documenting the press and the women in print movement, including the Women in Print Conference.
+The archive also contains audiovisual recordings of interviews and lectures with Grier and other figures associated with Naiad.
+Some of the photographs from the collection have been digitized.

-Clothing, banners, posters, T-shirts and scrapbooks comprise the memorabilia in the collection.
-Extensive audio recordings made of interviews and news programs over the press's history are also in the collection.
-The San Francisco Public Library History Center holds the considerable collection of archival photographs of lesbian and gay literary figures.